GET STARTED

 2013

-The school’s Institute for Individual and Family Counseling moves into the Max Orovitz Building.
+The School’s Institute for Individual and Family Counseling moved into the Max Orovitz Building.

 2019

-School of Education and Human Development celebrates its 90th anniversary.
+The School of Education and Human Development celebrated its 90th anniversary.

 Undergraduate and graduate degree, certificate, and minor programs offered by SEHD.